 Benefits of Homemade Grass Dye

 Homemade grass dye can save a chunk of money spent on grass seed, overwatering of new seeds, fertilizing of new seeds, pesticides and even the high cost of having a grass paint service.
 Rather than constantly trying to replace grass that died from drought or cold weather, dye grass green yourself by pouring dye into a sprayer attachment and attaching it to a garden hose until the season permits natural regrowth.
 One application of lawn dye can last for months and food coloring will not harm plants.
 The paint is nontoxic so it is not harmful to people or animals either, and it coats the grass, helping to protect it from both hot and cold temperatures.

 Ingredients Used for Homemade Grass Dye

 Homemade grass dye is inexpensive to make.
 Mix one pound of liquid fertilizer together with four pounds of Epsom salt and 1/4 cup of green food coloring.
 This should cover a small to medium yard, depending on how heavily you coat the grass.
 The fertilizer and Epsom salt help add nutrients to the grass so that it turns green naturally.
 Epsom salt replenishes magnesium and iron in plants, which increases the production of chlorophyll in plants that lack these elements.
-If your soil is well balanced in nutrients, Epsom salt may not be necessary.
+However, if your soil is well balanced in nutrients, Epsom salt is not a necessary or healthy additive.
 Replace Epsom salt with water, because the green food coloring is what will be essentially dyeing the grass.
 Green food coloring is nontoxic and can tint the outer layer of plants green.
 When the grass absorbs the food coloring it will become the color of the food coloring without harming the plant.
 Use caution when applying: green food coloring will not only dye the grass, but hands, pavement, wood fencing and paving stones as well.
 Wear gloves and make sure the dye is applied only to the lawn.

 Controversy and Grass Dye